befern/blog-post/README.md

 Blog Post created in Python with Django Framework.

-##Description
+## Description

 A blog post made with Django.
 It allows registered users to make posts, save them as drafts and publish then automatically or at the scheduled times.
 Owners of the posts can also delete and update them.
+Django admin can be used to manage users.

 ## Getting Started